 - Two midterms and a final; the final weighs double.
-The test will be take home, so virtual-only. - Makeups will be given only in case of documented medical excuse.
+The test will be take home, so virtual-only.
+Do not ask me when the final is because the date is not decided by me, but by the university, which puts it online at some point in the semester. - Makeups will be given only in case of documented medical excuse.
 Please inform me via email. - Homework will be assigned in class.
 We will use one of the following two options: (a) the homework will be submitted as PDF via Blackboard, annotated by a grader, and returned to you via Blackboard, or (2) in case the grader thing does not work in these extraordinary times, I will use my time (in office hours or some extra hour in the evening) to show you the correct solution, give you feedback, and answer doubts.
-Either way, handing in the solution is not compulsory: I view homework as a preparation for the midterms. - Class participation and homework do not influence your grade directly, but they play an important role in determining final grades, especially in borderline cases. - Cooperation in homework is allowed, as long as you indicate it clearly on top. (e.g. "Solved exercise 2 together with Luigi and discussed the solution of exercise 4 with Mario".)
+Either way, handing in the solution is not compulsory: I view homework as a preparation for the midterms. - Class participation and homework do not influence your grade directly, but they play an important role in determining final grades, especially in borderline cases.
+Bonus points if you help me correct mistakes in the book I am writing! - Cooperation in homework is allowed, as long as you indicate it clearly on top. (e.g. "Solved exercise 2 together with Luigi and discussed the solution of exercise 4 with Mario".)
 It is not allowed in tests. - The usual UM honor code applies.
-If you do not know an exercise in a take-home exam, leave it blank!, you still have a chance to get an A. Copying the solution from a website results instead in an F, so it's never convenient and the department often finds out. - My goals/duties are (i) to help you learn by explaining the best way I can, and (ii) to certify to UM and to society that you master this topic.
+If you do not know an exercise in a take-home exam, leave it blank!, you still have a chance to get an A. Copying the solution from a website results instead in an F, so it's never convenient and the department often finds out. - This is a university, not an elementary school, and I am a professor, not your personal trainer.
+What's the difference?
+If children don't want to study, it is up to the teacher to push them; and if I hire a personal trainer to run a marathon but I don't make it, this is a failure both for me and for the trainer.
+Instead, if a student doesn't put an effort into a university course and end up failing the tests, the student will get an F, but the professor is not at all blamed for it.
+Here students are treated as grown-ups, and we respect their choices.
+My goals/duties are (i) to help you learn by explaining the best way I can to those who are willing to listen to me, and (ii) to certify to society (on behalf of UM) that you master the topic.
 Instead "(iii) to pass you all with an A" is not in my list of goals.
-So don't ask me to tell you the test questions in advance: I am aware that it would be great for (iii), but it would spoil goal (ii).
+So don't ask me to tell you the test questions in advance: I am aware that it would be great for goal (iii), but it would spoil goal (ii).
 Explaining math gives me joy, but you will have to do the learning part yourselves.
+For example, both my book and Cooperstein's book have many exercises: Consider them 'free game' for training, as learning is an active process.
+It is all up to you!, we presume you are here because you want to learn, and because you want to work hard to deserve a University of Miami degree: your life is in your hands.